LLMsLab/cookiecutter-ai-flock/docs/tutorials/windows-os-setup.md

 .
 C:/Users/[Username]/Anaconda3/etc/profile.d/conda.sh
 ```

-Again, save and exit.
+Remember to replace `[Username]` with your actual username.
+Save and
+close the file once done.

 ##### f.
 Apply the Changes

-Apply your changes by either restarting Git Bash or by sourcing the
+Apply your changes by either restarting the integrated Git Bash terminal
-`.bash_profile` file:
+in VS Code or by sourcing the `.bash_profile` file:

 ```bash title="Bash"
 source ~/.bash_profile
 ```

-Every time you initiate a new Bash session, the `.bashrc` file gets
+Every time you initiate a new Bash session within VS Code, the `.bashrc`
-sourced automatically due to the `.bash_profile` configuration.
-This
+file gets sourced automatically due to the `.bash_profile`
-setup loads the Conda configuration in `.bashrc`, enabling Conda command
+configuration.
+This setup loads the Conda configuration in `.bashrc`,
-use.
+enabling the use of Conda commands.

 ### 4. Verify Conda Activation